ejb/highcharts-tutorial/tutorial.md

 ## Working with dates

 Wrangling data into a Highcharts-compatible format is often half the battle, especially when it comes to time series data.
 However, that would make for a very dull tutorial.
 To save time, I've downloaded and converted a collection of [Guardian opinion polls](http://www.theguardian.com/news/datablog/2009/oct/21/icm-poll-data-labour-conservatives#data) for you to use.
 I basically just downloaded it from that Google Drive link, cleaned up the CSV file and ran it through [csvtojson.com](http://csvtojson.com).
+We *could* embed the JSON file within the main JavaScript, but it's neater to keep it separate.

 Let's create a new HTML file and enter the small amount of HTML needed: